forcedotcom/ServiceSDK-iOS/Examples/SnapinsSDKExample/README.md

-_This sample app demonstrates Snap-ins features.
+_This sample app demonstrates Embedded Service SDK features.
 It doesn't contain production-quality code and is not meant to be used in a production app._

-# Snap-Ins SDK Hello World Example
+# Embedded Service SDK Hello World Example

-A simple Snap-ins SDK Hello World app that launches Knowledge, Cases, Chat, and SOS.
+A simple Embedded Service SDK Hello World app that launches Knowledge, Cases, Chat, and SOS.
 This app also uses the action button API to create a custom button with a custom action.

 ## Instructions